 PHOTO GALLERY OF SURF THERAPY DOG RICOCHET

 Keep scrolling to find a photo gallery of Pawsitive Teams Service Pups in Training!

 Ricochet has been a certified, goal-directed therapy dog with Pawsitive Teams for over 11 years.
 She’s also certified with Alliance of Therapy Dogs and holds the title of AKC Therapy Dog Distinguished (THDD).
 You can check out her full ruff’sume here!

-Ricochet has worked with service members and veterans with PTSD for over eight years.
-She also serves people with different abilities, kids with autism & special needs, wounded warriors, and anyone else who needs healing.
-Ricochet’s experience with PTSD gives her the expertise to provide support to doctors, nurses, and other healthcare workers who develop PTSD from the Covid-19 pandemic.
-Once it’s over, she’ll be offering canine therapy to those who were on the front line.
+Ricochet has worked with service members and veterans with PTSD for over ten years.
+She also serves people with different abilities, kids with autism & special needs, wounded warriors, and others who needs healing.
+Ricochet’s experience with PTSD gives her the expertise to provide support to doctors, nurses, and other healthcare workers who developed PTSD from the Covid-19 pandemic.

 Although surfing has been at the forefront of Ricochet’s work, it’s not just the act of surfing that makes her interactions so life changing.
 It’s her compelling, one-of-a-kind ability to make immediate, heart-to-heart, soul-to-soul connections with strangers both in and out of the water.
 She’s been blessed with the extraordinary and powerful gift of healing.
 When she meets a person, it’s like they’re a book and she reads the whole book in a matter of seconds.
 She intuitively and empathically alerts to their emotional and physical changes which allows for profound human-animal healing interventions.

 PHOTOS OF PAWSITIVE TEAMS SERVICE PUPS IN TRAINING!

 The info below is based on in-person work with a therapy dog.
 But this can be done with your own personal dog, too!